Afua Cooper: Personal life and education

-Born in Westmoreland, Jamaica, Afua Cooper grew up in Kingston, Jamaica, and migrated to Toronto in 1980.
-She studied history at the University of Toronto, where she earned a PhD in African-Canadian history with specialties in slavery and abolition.
+In 1983, Cooper enrolled at the University of Toronto, where she majored in African studies.
+In 1990, she returned to complete a Master of Arts degree, studying Black Canadian history.
+In 2000, she earned a PhD in African-Canadian history with specialties in slavery and abolition.
 Her dissertation, "Doing Battle in Freedom's Cause", is a biographical study of Henry Bibb, a 19th-century African-American abolitionist who lived and worked in Ontario.
+Her dissertation served as inspiration for the Canadian government "to designate Bibb a person of national historic significance."